MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

     + Using native NumPy and SciPy for serializing and deserializing intermediate data for FileCacheStore (used for local AutoML runs)
     + Fixed a bug where failed child runs could get stuck in Running state.
   + **azureml-cli-common**
-    + Single instance profiling was fixed to produce a recommendation and was made available in core sdk.
+    + Single instance profiling was fixed to produce a recommendation and was made available in core SDK.
   + **azureml-core**
     + Added `--grant-workspace-msi-access` as another parameter for the Datastore CLI for registering Azure Blob Container that allows you to register Blob Container that is behind a VNet
-    + Single instance profiling was fixed to produce a recommendation and was made available in core sdk.
+    + Single instance profiling was fixed to produce a recommendation and was made available in core SDK.
     + Fixed the issue in aks.py _deploy
     + Validates the integrity of models being uploaded to avoid silent storage failures.
   + **azureml-interpret**